-Think about incorporating a lift-up design to create storage space for cushions when not in use.
+Think about incorporating a lift-up design as garden storage for cushions when not in use.
 Freestanding benches are a great choice as well when you need extra seating.

-Offering privacy and shelter, it will add a new dimension to the possibilities for entertaining in your back garden, offering up a space that can be used whatever the weather.
+Offering patio privacy and shelter, a pergola will add a new dimension to the possibilities for entertaining in your yard, offering up a space that can be used whatever the weather.

-When there’s a chill in the air simply add a fire pit or heater so you can max up the time you spend outside.
-This lounge area is inviting and secluded because of the privacy created by the overhead structure and it’s an easy look to replicate.
+When there’s a chill in the air, simply add an outdoor rug, backyard fire pit, or heater so you can maximize the amount of time you spend outside.

-Discreet garden lighting ideas add drama to the evening garden and creates a welcoming ambience.
-It brings another dimension to an outdoor space, making the garden usable all year round.
+Discreet outdoor lighting ideas add drama to the evening garden and create a welcoming ambience.
+It brings another dimension to an outdoor space, making the backyard usable all year round.